Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Plastic zip lock bags

 Ziplock Bags are really useful to pack up the used clothes.
-You can also keep your important documents in the bag to keep them safe.
+I use them keep important documents safe.

 Safety pins